arinik9/compebs/README.md

   ```
   pip install -r requirements.txt
   ```
-* Install R (tested with R 4.2.0)

-* Install R dependencies using the following command:

-  * install.packages("RColorBrewer")
-  * install.packages("ComplexHeatmap")
-  * install.packages("circlize")

-* Download this project from Github: https://github.com/arinik9/compebs
+* Download this project from Github: https://github.com/arinik9/compebs/tree/esa

-* We have already put sample datasets in the `in/events` folder.
-For the complete data, you need to retrieve the data from [Dataverse](https://entrepot.recherche.data.gouv.fr/dataset.xhtml?persistentId=doi:10.57745/Y3XROX).
-Download, unzip the file `normalized_events.zip` and place the folders under `normalized_events/events` into the `in/events` folder.
+* We have already put sample datasets in the `in/corpus-events` folder.
+For the complete data, please contact us.

-* Update the variable `MAIN_FOLDER` in the file `src/main.py` for your main directory absolute path (e.g. `/home/USER/compebs`).
+* Update the variable `MAIN_FOLDER` in the file `src/users_consts.py` for your main directory absolute path (e.g. `<YOUR_FOLDER>/compebs`).

-* (Optional) GeoNames applies an hourly limit quota for API queries.
-In order to take advantage of the GeoNames' API as much as possible, we are using multiple GeoNames accounts.
-The description of these accounts are found in the file `src/consts.py` (with the variables `GEONAMES_API_USERNAME<NO>`, where `<NO>` is an integer value).
-If necessary, you can also increase the number of these accounts.
-In which case, you need to update the files under `src/geocode`.

 ## How to run ?